CountPaplu/vladTHEimpaler07/README.md

 ## Hello there ; General Kenobi ?!

-This is Sayantan , I am a very little productive , spoilt kid who knows little how to code .
+This is Sayantan , I am a very less productive , spoilt kid who knows little how to code .
 If I find something interesting and intriguing all the facts mentioned in the above sentence returns a boolean value of False .